irehbein/UNCOVER/index.md

 Our approach brings together ideas from Narrative Policy Framework, Moral Foundations Theory and frame-semantic parsing.
 We use our representations to investigate research questions focusing on frame and ideology coherence as well as the evolution of frames over time.

+## Resources

+## Publications

+* Ines Rehbein, Josef Ruppenhofer, Annelen Brunner and Simone Paolo Ponzetto (2024): Out of the mouths of MPs: Speaker Attribution in Parliamentary Debates.
+LREC-COLING 2024.
+Torino, Italy.

+* Ines Reinig, Ines Rehbein and Simone Paolo Ponzetto (2024): How to do politics with words: Investigating speech acts in parliamentary debates.
+LREC-COLING 2024.
+Torino, Italy.

+* Ines Rehbein and Simone Paolo Ponzetto (2024): A new Resource and Baselines for Opinion Role Labelling in German Parliamentary Debates.
+In _Proceedings of the ParlaCLARIN IV Workshop on Creating, Analysing, and Increasing Accessibility of Parliamentary Corpora_, co-located with LREC-COLING 2024.
+Torino, Italy.

+## Talks

+* Ines Reinig (2024): How to do politics with words: Analyzing the framing of political issues through the lens of speech acts. [abstract](https://dev3.imp10.ruhr-uni-bochum.de/dgfs/mam/ag6-reinig-at-al.pdf)

+* Ines Rehbein (2024): Resources and Methods for Analysing Political Rhetoric and Framing in Parliamentary Debates.
+Keynote at the _ParlaCLARIN IV Workshop on Creating, Analysing, and Increasing Accessibility of Parliamentary Corpora_, co-located with LREC-COLING 2024.
+Torino, Italy.